By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Requirement Add Sequence Diagram below.

-When the command is executed by the LogicManager
+When the command is executed by the LogicManager, the new Requirement is created and

 Design Considerations